💱 Trade Calculator

 Aurora Borealis + Crystal Beams Aurora (90x) + Celestial (120x) → Cosmic (240x) Combined mutation 240x 12,000x

 Overlap windows are short, sometimes under a minute.
 By the time you notice two events are active simultaneously, you have very little time to react if your garden is not already set up.
 The preparation principle applies here more than anywhere else in the game.
 Keep your best crops in the ground whenever possible.
 The Thunderstorm plus Blood Moon overlap in particular is the highest attainable standard-weather bracket before accounting for pet bonuses or gear multipliers.
+To see how pet bonuses stack on top of weather brackets, check the Pet Calculator for the full pet bonus table.

 Note on temperature mutations during overlaps: Wet, Chilled, Drenched, and Frozen are mutually exclusive on any single crop.
 If a Thunderstorm applies Wet to a crop and then a Flood event starts, the Wet does not combine with Frozen in the usual way.
 Plan your overlap farming around non-temperature mutations like Shocked, Bloodlit, Moonlit, and Celestial for guaranteed stacking.